moincreemers/swt/features.md

 - navigation panels (left/right) similar to page header/footer
 - Select boxes that have a value selected other than the first item, are reset to the first item when a page is activated.
 This is presumably caused by data source refresh.
+- limit size of the JS by reducing widget model size.
+Move code to global module

 ## Rejected